 2.Tune in to Socials

 News and info today are shared in the blink of an eye and misinformation can spread rapidly.
 Because of this, social media unfortunately holds the potential to amplify negative press.
-Similar to the points made above in ‘media monitoring,’ it’s important to stay tuned in to what people are saying about your brand across all social channels with a media monitoring tool, so you can respond when necessary.
-If misinformation or controversy does begin to circulate around your brand, you’ll know about it, so you can quickly provide accurate info or respond to questions.
+It’s important to stay tuned in to what people are saying about your brand across all social channels with a media monitoring tool.
+If misinformation or controversy does begin to circulate around your brand, you’ll know about it.
+Then you can quickly provide accurate info or respond to questions.

 Swift and thoughtful responses to negative feedback can help in managing and mitigating potential reputation crises.
 Conversely, positive interactions with customers can further enhance your brand’s image.